Australia national under-19 cricket team

 The Australian Under-19 cricket team have been playing official Under-19 test matches since 1978.
 Former captains include Stuart Law, Damien Martyn, Brad Haddin, Nathan Hauritz and Cameron White who have all gone on to play international cricket for Australia.
-They have won the Under-19 Cricket World Cup on three occasions, in 1988, 2002 and 2010, the second-most behind India.
+They have won the Under-19 Cricket World Cup on four occasions, in 1988, 2002, 2010 and 2024, the second-most behind India.

 Under-19 World Cup record

 Current squad

-The Australian squad that was selected for the 2022 ICC Under-19 Cricket World Cup is as follows:
+The Australian squad that was selected for the 2024 ICC Under-19 Cricket World Cup is as follows: